scheinerman/PlayingCards52.jl/README.md

 The `deck()` function returns a randomly shuffled deck of cards with all 52! possible orderings equally likely.
 However, if one wishes to manually randomize the deck, or to randomize an ordered deck as returned by `deck(false)`, we provide the functions `shuffle`, `riffle`, and `cut`.

+### Shuffle

 The functions `shuffle` and `shuffle!` from the `Random` module are imported and so may be applied to card decks.
+These functions apply a random permutation to the cards (all orders equally likely).
+The function `shuffle` returns a new deck, leaving the original deck unchanged.
+The function `shuffle!` overwrites the deck in the new order.

+### Riffle

 The function `riffle!` applies a random riffle shuffle to the deck using the [Gilbert–Shannon–Reeds model](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Shannon%E2%80%93Reeds_model).